-41 Model Guidelines Under Section 39 of The Protection of Children from Sexual Offences Act, 2012.
+42Model Guidelines Under Section 39 of The Protection of Children from Sexual Offences Act, 2012.

-42 ECOSOC Resolution 2005/20, Guidelines on Justice in Matters involving Child Victims and Witnesses of Crime, Clause 31(b).
+43ECOSOC Resolution 2005/20, Guidelines on Justice in Matters involving Child Victims and Witnesses of Crime, Clause 31(b).

-43 Rights of Persons with Disabilities Act 2016, Section 12.
+44Rights of Persons with Disabilities Act 2016, Section 12.

-44 Juvenile Justice (Care and Protection of Children) Model Rules 2016, Rule 54(12).
+45Juvenile Justice (Care and Protection of Children) Model Rules 2016, Rule 54(12).

-to access it with ease and without having to confront other litigants, police, or the accused and their associates.
+within close proximity.
+The approach to the waiting area shall be in such a way that allows the witness to access it with ease and without having to confront other litigants, police, or the accused and their associates.
 The waiting area needs to be equipped with a digital "Case Number Display Monitor" that shows the case being called in the court.
 Arrangements for the vulnerable witness to depose from the waiting area, which may include monitors and screens for recording of the evidence of the child shall be made available.